syxanash/joshua_bot/README.md

 You can display a help message to show the user the correct usage of the plugin.
 This method will be called when the user invokes the command in a wrong way for example if the command requires additional parameters.

-For instance the plugin **NoirSensor** will call the method `show_usage` if the user invokes the command `/noirsensor` without parameters.
-A correct usage of the plugin NoirSensor would be `/noirsensor on`.
+For instance the plugin [Spione](lib/plugins/spioncino/spione.rb) will call the method `show_usage` if the user invokes the command `/spione` without parameters.
+A correct usage of the plugin Spione would be `/spione on`.

 ### do_stuff